pietraferreira/quartz/content/notes/daily/testing-relaxation-corev.md

 - So that we know that the file is being shorten

-- create cv.start and put the label (L2) and put the instruction in between so it will assemble thinking it has 4bits but knowing it has to relax down to 2bits.
+- Create cv.start and put the label (L2) and put the instruction in between so it will assemble thinking it has 4bits but knowing it has to relax down to 2bits.

-- example:
+Example:

 ```assembly
       cv.starti   0,L2